 Access to a key abortion drug is in legal limbo.
 Here's how medication abortion works

-Two federal judges hearing cases about mifepristone have issued contradictory decisions, throwing the future of a drug used in nearly all U.S. medication abortions into question.
+Two federal judges hearing cases about mifepristone issued contradictory decisions last week, throwing the future of a drug used in nearly all U.S. medication abortions into question.

-In Texas, U.S. District Judge Matthew Kacsmaryk ruled Friday that the Food and Drug Administration's approval of mifepristone more than 20 years ago was improper.
-Kacsmaryk issued a nationwide injunction — set to take effect in seven days — to pause the FDA's approval.
+In Texas, U.S. District Judge Matthew Kacsmaryk ruled that the Food and Drug Administration's approval of mifepristone more than 20 years ago was improper.
+Kacsmaryk issued a nationwide injunction to pause the FDA's approval.

+That would have taken effect on Saturday, but the Supreme Court has issued an administrative stay until next Wednesday to preserve the status quo while the court considers the Justice Department's request to block the decision.

-Hours later, U.S. District Judge Thomas O. Rice issued his decision in a separate case in Washington, blocking the FDA from "altering the status quo and rights as it relates to the availability of Mifepristone."
+Hours after the Texas ruling, U.S. District Judge Thomas O. Rice issued his decision in a separate case in Washington state, blocking the FDA from "altering the status quo and rights as it relates to the availability of Mifepristone."

-Nothing has changed yet, as the Texas ruling hasn't taken effect, and it's unclear which states would be covered by that ruling.
+Nothing has changed yet, and it's unclear which states would be covered by the Texas ruling if the Supreme Court declines to block it.
 It's possible that the 17 states and the District of Columbia, which are involved in the Washington lawsuit, wouldn't be covered.

 Medication abortion access had increasingly become the focus of the legal fight over abortion rights in the U.S., even before the Supreme Court overturned Roe v.
 Wade in its Dobbs v.
 Jackson Women's Health Organization decision last June.
 And about half of the states have moved to ban or severely restrict abortion.
 That's in large part because medication abortion now accounts for more than half of U.S. abortions.